 - It can provide more cash than business loans or overdrafts at the bank.

 - The facility adapts to your business’ requirements whilst responding to the sales ledger, so it is a flexible finance solution.

 What are the Costs?

 You should expect interest of 1.5% to 3.0% above bank base rates plus a management fee of between 0.2% and 0.5% of turnover.

 You should also check if there are termination costs in the contract or other hidden fees.

 What is Invoice Discounting ‘with Recourse’?

-- Businesses with a higher profit margin are likely better suited to Invoice Discounting, simply because this makes them more able to handle the higher interest rates.
+- The business has higher profit margins, as this makes it more able to handle the higher interest rates.

-- You should have robust credit control systems in place
+- You are an established business and have effective credit control systems in place.

-- You should have little or no history of customers disputing invoices or paying them late
+- You have little or no history of customers disputing invoices, paying them late or bad debts.